ait-testbed/attackmate-client/README.md

 # AttackMate Playbook CLI Client

-This is a command-line client for interacting with the AttackMate API serverfor remotely executing playbooks.
+This is a command-line client for interacting with the AttackMate API server for remotely executing playbooks.

 ## Installation